 Classic studies of local life through the whole Maoist period, a model for detailed local fieldwork, are

-- Chan, Madsen, and Unger, Chen village under Mao and Deng (1992) and
+- Chan, Madsen, and Unger, Chen village under Mao and Deng (1992) (see also the works of Jonathan Unger, here) and

 - Friedman, Pickowicz, and Selden’s two volumes Chinese village, socialist state (1991) and Revolution, resistance, and reform in village China (2005).